What’s Happening in Sudan? Explainer on the Current Conflict and Its Effects on Humanitarian Aid to Civilians

 How Is Violence Affecting Civilians?

 The violence has forced millions of civilians to flee their homes.
-More than 1.5 million people have sought safety in neighboring countries and over 6 million people are internally displaced.
+More than 2 million people have sought safety in neighboring countries and over 6.5 million people are internally displaced.
 The U.N.
 Office for the Coordination of Humanitarian Affairs has reported widespread shortages of food, water, medicine and fuel in Sudan.
 People’s houses have also been looted and burned.
 Food and fuel prices have skyrocketed as cash and basic supplies are running out in the country.
+The destruction of hospitals and vital infrastructure has caused disease to spread.

 Humanitarian agencies have documented multiple cases of women and girls suffering harm from gender-based violence during conflict.
-A staggering 24.8 million people in Sudan need humanitarian assistance, with 18 million of them facing extreme hunger.
+Over 25 million people in Sudan are facing extreme hunger and need humanitarian assistance.

 Shortly after the conflict began, the U.S. and other countries helped to broker a 72-hour ceasefire to allow civilians to evacuate and for the two sides to initiate peace agreements.
 However, fighting has continued.